GeniusHTX/geniushtx.github.io/_pages/about.md

 News
 ======
+* [2025-05] Our research paper "Token-Budget-Aware LLM Reasoning" on LLM Reasoning got accepted by ACL!
+* [2025-05] Our research paper "Security of Language Models for Code: A Systematic Literature Review" on LLM Reasoning got accepted by TOSEM!
-* [2025-02] Our research paper " Mutual information guided backdoor mitigation for pre-trained encoders"  on Responsible AI got accepted by TIFS!
+* [2025-02] Our research paper "Mutual information guided backdoor mitigation for pre-trained encoders"  on Responsible AI got accepted by TIFS!
 * [2025-02] Our research paper "Towards Imperceptible Backdoor Attack in Self-supervised Learning"  on Responsible AI got accepted by CVPR!

 <br>